 Abstinence

-- have oral sex (mouth to penis or mouth to vagina)
+- oral sex (mouth to penis, anus, or vulva/vagina)

 Download an information sheet here